project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Soil-builders-checking-in-with-zach-weiss-on-water-cycles-and-a-biodynamic-baby-food-startup.md

 ---
-title: Soil Builders, checking in with Zach Weiss on water cycles and a biodynamic baby food startup
+title: Soil Builders Checking In With Zach Weiss On Water Cycles And A Biodynamic Baby Food Startup
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-09-22)